 Project support: Guggenheim Fellowship (2007); Mary Duke Biddle Foundation Project Grant (2007)

 For thirty years, Renaldo Kuhler created hundreds of plates for the North Carolina Museum of Natural Sciences, illustrating diverse flora and fauna for scientific journals, reference books, and exhibits.
-Unbeknownst to family, friends, and coworkers, Renaldo was also a prolific visionary artist.
+Unbeknownst to family, friends, and coworkers, Renaldo was also a prolific self-taught artist.